CIICADALab/CIICADALab.github.io/themes/blowfish/README.md

 - Highly customisable configuration
 - Firebase integration to support dynamic data
 - Views count & like mechanism
+- Related articles
 - Multiple homepage layouts
-- Support for multiple authors
+- Multiple authors
-- Support for series of articles
+- Series of articles
 - Flexible with any content types, taxonomies and menus
-- Support for header and footer menus
+- Header and footer menus
-- Support for nested menus
-- Support for sub-navigation menu
+- Nested menus & sub-navigation menu
 - Multilingual content support inlcuding support for RTL languages
 - Ability to link to posts on third-party websites
-- Support for several shortcodes like Gallery, GitHub cards, and Carousels
+- Support for several shortcodes like Gallery, Timeline, GitHub cards, and Carousels
 - Buymeacoffee integration
 - Client-side site search powered by Fuse.js
 - Diagrams and visualisations using Mermaid